Maria-Maltseva/info.erp.net/features/ui-ux-features/side-panel.md

 The functions available in the side panel vary depending on the context.
 They are navigator-specific which means they appear - and are applicable - to the current content only.

-For instance, when opening the Product navigator, the Side Panel provides a list of Product Groups.
-So it makes it easier to navigate through thousands of product records.

-When a user opens an Offer, the side panel allows him to review the whole Document Flow — the complete communication history with the client related to that specific offer, from the initial contact (Lead) to the warehouse order and final invoice.
+For instance, when a user opens an Offer, the side panel allows him to review the whole Document Flow — documents before/after the current one in the document chain (e.g., offer → sales order → shipment/invoice), when such relations exist.

-And if the user opens a Case that’s part of a Project, the side panel conveniently suggests viewing the Case hierarchy right away.
+And if the user opens a Case that’s part of a Project, the side panel conveniently suggests viewing the Case Hierarchy right away.

 ![Side_panel_003-](https://github.com/user-attachments/assets/ab6cb569-cfb6-40c8-bdcd-5e1b955e1f55)
 _What you see here: Some of the tools inside the side panel are specific to the type of entry the user is dealing  with, e.g. when a Case is open, the side panel would serve the “Meet” tool and the “Case hierarchy” tool; one would not see these functions when opening an invoice or a customers profile._